Red Admiral

 Habitat

-A wide variety of habitats especially when it is abundant.
+Found in a wide variety of habitats, especially when it is abundant.
 Usually found at woodland edges, along streams, woodland trails, and nectaring in nearby fields.

 Flight

-There are usually two broods and this species can be expected from late April through October.
+There are usually two broods in Wisconsin; this species can be expected from late April through October.

 Abundance

 This species is found throughout the state, but is usually seen singly.
-Occasionally Red Admirals can become extremely abundant, which seems to happen about once every ten years.
+In some years, Red Admirals become extremely abundant.

 Locations